Project Events, Risks and Issues

 Delete an Event

-To delete an event, navigate to the desired event type on the left (the left panel appears when the hamburger icon is clicked), select an event row by clicking on it, then click the trash can icon in the upper left.
+Step 2: Select an event row by clicking on it, then click the trash can icon in the upper left.

 To the left of each row, you will notice up to three color indicators.
 The first two indicators represent the Impact and Probability fields.
 The rightmost indicator indicates the event’s “Score.”
 This is a composite GYR score, calculated based on the Impact and Probability fields.
 This field is not shown for Issues, since issues only have the “Impact” indicator.